oVirt/ovirt-site/source/blog/2016-08-26-up-and-running-with-ovirt-4-0-and-gluster-storage.html.md

 ![](uarwo40-storage-net-b.png)

-## Maintenance, failover, and storage
+## Maintenance, Failover, and Storage

 The key thing to keep in mind regarding host maintainence and downtime is that this converged three node system relies on having at least two of the nodes up at all times.
 If you bring down two machines at once, you'll run afoul of the Gluster quorum rules that guard us from split-brain states in our storage, the volumes served by your remaining host will go read-only, and the VMs stored on those volumes will pause and require a shutdown and restart in order to run again.

 You can bring a single machine down for maintenance by first putting the system into maintenance mode from the oVirt console, and updating, rebooting, shutting down, etc. as desired.

 Putting a host into maintenance mode will also put that host's hosted engine HA services into local maintenance mode, rendering that host ineligible to take over engine-hosting duties.

 To check on and modify hosted engine ha status, you can head back to the command line to run `hosted-engine --vm-status`.
 If your host's "Local maintenance" status is "True," you can return it to engine-hosting preparedness with the command `hosted-engine --set-maintenance --mode=none`.

 Also worth noting, if you want to bring down the engine service itself, you can put your whole trio of hosts into global maintenance mode, preventing them from attempting to restart the engine on their own, with the command `hosted-engine --set-maintenance --mode=global`.
 You can also enable and disable global maintenance mode by left-clicking on the Hosted Engine VM in the web admin console.

-## Till next time
+## 'Til Next Time

 If you run into trouble following this walkthrough, I’ll be happy to help you get up and running or get pointed in the right direction.
-On IRC, I’m jbrooks, ping me in the #ovirt room on OFTC or give me a shout on Twitter [@jasonbrooks](https://twitter.com/jasonbrooks).
+On IRC, I’m jbrooks, ping me in the #ovirt channel on OFTC or give me a shout on Twitter [@jasonbrooks](https://twitter.com/jasonbrooks).

 If you’re interested in getting involved with the oVirt Project, you can find all the mailing list, issue tracker, source repository, and wiki information you need <a href="http://www.ovirt.org/Community">here</a>.